catppuccin/wezterm/README.md

 ## Usage

-Catppuccin is now included in Wezterm.
+Catppuccin is now included in WezTerm.

 1. Edit your `wezterm.lua`
 2. Set `colour_scheme` to your preferred flavour!

 ```lua
 return {
 	-- ...your existing config